apache/maven-site/src/site/markdown/maven-jsr330.md

 ## Why JSR-330?

-Maven has a long history of using dependency injection (DI) by way of [Plexus][plexus] so the intent of using [JSR-330][jsr330] is to replace a custom DI mechansism with something standard.
+Maven has a long history of using dependency injection (DI) by way of [Plexus][plexus], so the intent of using [JSR-330][jsr330] is to replace a custom DI mechansism with something standard.
 The implementation Maven uses is based on Guice 3.x which directly supports JSR-330.

-If you are using Plexus annotations and APIs currently, there is no rush switch and no big bang conversions are necessary: Plexus, JSR-330 and Guice APIs all happily co-exist within Maven's core and you can choose to use JSR-330 when you wish.
+If you are using [Plexus annotations and APIs][plexus-container] currently, there is no rush switch and no big bang conversions are necessary: Plexus, JSR-330 and Guice APIs all happily co-exist within Maven's core and you can choose to use JSR-330 when you wish.
 There are hundreds of components written using the Plexus APIs and those APIs will be supported forever.

-If you are interested the background of moving from Plexus to Guice and JSR-330 you can refer to the following articles:
+If you are interested the background of moving from Plexus to Guice and JSR-330, you can refer to the following articles:

 - [Plexus to Guice Part 1][p2g1]
 - [Plexus to Guice Part 2][p2g2]